Bilguunbayartsogt/obj-detection-beta/README.md

 ## TensorCamera
 Used the TensorCamera component from @tensorflow/tfjs-react-native to yield tensors from a live camera stream.
+It wraps around the Camera component from expo-camera.

 Referenced the following Codelabs tutorial from Google: